-The appeal of a giant makeup or skin-care advent calendar as a holiday gift — once you stomach the steep price point, often starting at around $45 and going up to over $500 — is twofold: There’s a little something for everyone, even if you don’t know the recipient’s taste, and it’s almost always a bargain once you account for the retail price of every item individually.
-“What’s great about beauty advent calendars is that behind every door there’s something new to try,” says Emma Chiu, global director of Wunderman Thompson Intelligence, which makes it a great bet for curious beauty lovers who are always on the hunt for their next favorite product.
-And, according to Jenni Middleton, the director of beauty at trend-forecasting agency WGSN (with over 16 years of experience in the health, retail, and beauty industries), an advent calendar is also a way to start “the self-gifting early” because “who doesn’t want and need some treats once we start our very busy December schedules?”
-Since these calendars are already hitting the shelves, we consulted Middleton and Chiu about the best ones to buy right now (eagle-eyed observers may note the exception of the collectible M.A.C calendar, which is sadly only available in the U.K. for now), plus ones that give you much more than you pay for.
+The appeal of a giant makeup or skin-care advent calendar as a holiday gift is twofold: There’s a little something for everyone, even if you don’t know the recipient’s taste, and it’s almost always a bargain once you account for the retail price of every item individually.
+“What’s great about beauty advent calendars is that behind every door there’s something new to try,” says Emma Chiu, the global director of trend-forecasting company Wunderman Thompson Intelligence, which is why they make great gifts for curious beauty lovers who are always on the hunt for their next favorite product.
+The pandemic — and the type of high-touch shopping it has all but stopped — makes 2020 an even better year to consider giving a beauty advent calendar, according to Jenni Middleton, the director of beauty at trend-forecasting agency WGSN.
+“With shoppers just not experiencing stores in the same way, and therefore not discovering brands and products the way they traditionally would, the advent calendar is a safe way to discover and try launches or established brands,” she explains.